metauni/metauni.github.io/about/tech.md

     How it works
 ---

-This page is a series of videos with short descriptions, intended as a bare-bones guide to the tech.
-For more instructions on participating at metauni, see the [instructions](https://metauni.org/posts/instructions/instructions) page.
+This page is a bare-bones guide to the technology that enables metauni.
+Most of what you see here has been scripted by us in Luau on top of Roblox, although we rely on many third-party libraries (such as Roact and the Nexus VR character model).

 # Boards

-Metaboard are our multiplayer boards for sharing knowledge within Roblox.
+Metaboards are multiplayer boards for sharing knowledge within Roblox.
 They are persistent (their contents stay there when you leave), accurate (all users see the same thing, even with redo/undo) and fast.
 For the code see the [Metaboard GitHub repo](https://github.com/metauni/metaboard).
 The easiest way to view boards is the Look button:

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oo3aM0Ga5-w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>